General Four-Loop Beta Function for Scalar-Fermion Theories in Three Dimensions: Introduction

 This approach of template expressions has proven useful for two main reasons.
 For one, template RGEs are model independent results, which separate the problem of computing RG flows from the difficulty of loop calculations.
 When implemented in software packages such as~\cite{Fonseca:2011sy,Staub:2013tta, Litim:2020jvl,Sartore:2020gou,Thomsen:2021ncy,Steudtner:FoRGEr}, high-loop RGEs become available even with minimal know-how or computational power.

 The second advantage is that templates allow for an exhaustive and systematic study of perturbative RG flows.
-This allows to formulate theorems valid for the entirety of renormalisable QFTs.
-Moreover, it can help to identify QFTs where the RG flow has very rare or unique properties, and which are otherwise difficult to identify.
+As all renormalisable QFTs are captured by template RGEs, any theorem derived from these expressions enjoys the same broad scope.
+Moreover, the formalism can help to identify QFTs where the RG flow has very rare or unique properties, and which are otherwise difficult to identify.
 An example in four dimensions would be the Litim--Sannino model~\cite{Litim:2014uca,Litim:2015iea}, which realises a perturbatively accessible UV fixed point.
 In contrast, in this work, the template method will enable us to identify a three-dimensional theory that features a novel IR fixed point under perturbative control at large $N$.

 The main goal of this work is to bring the advantages of template RGEs into the realm of three-dimensional QFTs.
 For the time being, we target gaugeless theories and a precision up to four-loop order.
 Thus, the work can be understood as an extension of the studies of~\cite{Jack:2016utw,Fraser-Taliente:2024rql}, and a three-dimensional equivalent of~\cite{Steudtner:2021fzs,Jack:2024sjr,Steudtner:2025blh}.
 We also aim to describe known critical phenomena in a unified framework, namely the UV fixed points in purely scalar~\cite{Townsend:1976sy,Appelquist:1981sf, Pisarski:1982vz,Hager:2002uq,Kvedaraite:2025lgi} and purely fermionic theories~\cite{Rosenstein:1988pt,Gat:1990xi, deCalan:1991km,Braun:2011pp,Jakovac:2014lqa}.